-3.2.2 Depression Losses
+5.2.2 DEPRESSION STORAGE

-Rainwater that is collected and held in small depressions and does not become part of the general surface runoff is called depression loss.
+Precipitation collected and held in small depressions that does not become part of surface runoff is called depression storage.
 Most of this water eventually infiltrates or evaporates.
-Depression losses also include water intercepted by trees, bushes, other vegetation, and all other surfaces.
-The CUHP method requires numerical values of depression loss as inputs to calculate the effective rainfall.
-Table 6-6 can be used as a guide in estimating the amount of depression (retention) losses to be used with CUHP.
+Table 6-9 can be used as a guide in estimating the amount of depression storage (retention) losses to be used with CUHP.
+The depression storage parameters in Table 6-9 also account for water intercepted by trees, bushes, vegetation, and other surfaces.
+CUHP requires input of depression storage to calculate the effective rainfall.

-Table 6-6.
-Typical depression losses for various land covers